jaanga/jaanga.github.io/cookbook-threejs/viewers/loader-threejs/readme.md

 ## Features

-* Loads 3D Models and displays them in your browser
+* Loads 3D models and displays them in your browser
-* Load by drag and drop or by file open dialog box
+* Load files by drag and drop or by file open dialog box
 * Scale, rotate and position each model
 * Currently all models have their material changed to gray
 * Support all the file formats supported by the [Three.js Editor]( http://threejs.org/editor/ )